Getting the Best from your Mako's

 4. Magazine Interoperability

-With the slug inserted squarely and with both the bore and slug central axis aligned, when fired it traverses down the barrel and on engagement with the rifling it spins on that synchronised central axis and so has minimal if any no wobble, this significantly improves flight stability and accuracy.
+With the slug inserted squarely and with both the bore and slug central axis aligned, when fired it traverses down the barrel and on engagement with the rifling, it spins on that synchronised central axis and so has minimal if any wobble, this significantly improves flight stability and accuracy.